 Bonjour everyone!
-If you're reading this, I'm probably touching down in France right about now.
-To celebrate my trip to France with Pierre Ferrand, I've made a delicious variation on one of my favorite Cognac classics, the Sidecar.
+If you’re reading this, I’m probably touching down in France right about now.
+To celebrate my trip to France with Pierre Ferrand, I’ve made a delicious variation on one of my favorite Cognac classics and have come up with a Fig + Vanilla Sidecar.
 Like most classic cocktails, the exact origin of this drink remains slightly unclear.
-The first recipe appeared in 1922, in Harry MacElhone's "Harry's ABC of Mixing Cocktails" and Robert Vermeire's "Cocktails and How to Mix Them".
-In MacElhone's book, he cites the inventor as Pat MacGarry, a popular bartender at the Buck's Club in London, but later cites himself.
+The first recipe appeared in 1922, in Harry MacElhone’s “Harry’s ABC of Mixing Cocktails” and Robert Vermeire’s “Cocktails and How to Mix Them”.
+In MacElhone’s book, he cites the inventor as Pat MacGarry, a popular bartender at the Buck’s Club in London, but later cites himself.
 Vermiere states that it was MacGarry as well.
-I'm putting my money on Pat MacGarry!
+I’m putting my money on Pat MacGarry!

 Fig + Vanilla Sidecar

 1 1/2 oz Cognac infused with vanilla bean (I used Pierre Ferrand)

 2 sliced fresh figs